WeNMR-EOSC/wenmr-eosc.github.io/services/index.md

 The WeNMR tools are provided by the <a href="https://www.uu.nl/" target="_blank">University of Utrecht</a>, the <a href="https://www.unifi.it/changelang-eng.html" target="_blank">University of Florence</a> / <a href="https://www.cerm.unifi.it" target="_blank">Interuniversity consortium CIRMMP</a> and the <a href="https://home.infn.it/en/" target="_blank">INFN Padova</a>.

-The tools are powered by High-Throughput Compute capabilities provided by the <a href="https://www.egi.eu" target="_blank">EGI Federation</a> and enhanced with software components developed by the <a href="https://www.indigo-datacloud.eu" target="_blank">INDIGO DataCloud project</a>.
+The tools are powered by High-Throughput Compute capabilities provided by the <a href="https://www.egi.eu" target="_blank">EGI Federation</a> and enhanced with software components developed by the INDIGO DataCloud project.

 The services are operating in the context of the <a href="https://www.eosc-hub.eu" target="_blank">EOSC-hub project</a> (finished) and the <a href="https://www.egi.eu/projects/egi-ace/" target="_blank">EGI-ACE project</a>, and are registered in the marketplace of the [EOSC portal](https://marketplace.eosc-portal.eu).